Boogie Nights (song): Sonia version

 In 1992, British singer Sonia recorded her take on the song, produced by Mark Taylor and Tracy Ackerman for her third studio album, Better the Devil You Know, in 1993.
-It was released in August 1992 and peaked at #30 on the UK Singles Chart in September.
+It was released in August 1992 by Arista Records and peaked at No. 30 on the UK Singles Chart in September.
 The single's B-side is "My Light", which also appears on the album.